 With 28 years of development and improvement, a passive home is becoming more affordable by the minute.

 There is a global upswing to produce healthier, sustainable and more energy-efficient buildings.
 In Brussels, ‘Passive Standards’ have already been implemented into their national building code.
-Every kind-of property; new or retrofit, private or commercial is to become ‘PassivHaus’ in a wave to tackle climate change.2.
-Passive House Standards are optimised for any Climate
+Every kind-of property; new or retrofit, private or commercial is to become ‘PassivHaus’ in a wave to tackle climate change.

 Passive Houses are built to withstand the coldest winters and the hottest summers and are optimised to offer the most thermally comfortable indoor environment imaginable.
 Wood or masonry, double or triple-glazed windows, humid, hot or dry; There are no design or building limitations within different climate zones.